arturadib/node-qt/README.md

 # Requirements

-Node-Qt was designed to build seamlessly on a standard development box.
+Node-Qt was designed to build seamlessly with minimal dependencies on most platforms.
 The necessary platform-dependent Qt binaries are bundled with the module (due to heterogeneous dependencies, Linux is an exception).

 + **Mac:** Python, Make, and GCC.
 + **Windows:** Python and MSVC++ (either [free](http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express) or commercial).